creative-passport/artist-hub/README.md

 ### Web app

-To run the node app in development mode you should install the latest LTS version of [Node.js](https://nodejs.org/en/) and then run the following commands:
+To run the web app in development mode you should install the latest LTS version of [Node.js](https://nodejs.org/en/) and then run the following commands:

 1. `cd web_app`
 2. `npm install`